Skip to main content

 Generic: ketorolac (ketorolac tromethamine) Brand: Ultram

 What form(s) does the drug come in?
-IV and IM injections, tablet, nasal spray Tablet, extended-release capsule, extended-release tablet
+IV (intravenous), IM (intramuscular), tablet, nasal spray, ophthalmic solution Tablet,

 What is the standard dosage?
 Tablet used as a continuation of IV or IM ketorolac.

-20 mg once, then 10 mg every 4 to 6 hours as needed.
+For adults, 20 mg once if weight is more than 50 kg and age less than 65 years, then 10 mg every 4 to 6 hours as needed.

-Maximum of 40 mg per day
+Maximum of 40 mg/day

 Not to exceed 5 total days of treatment

-The dose is slowly titrated up to 50 mg to 100 mg every 4 to 6 hours
+The adult dose is slowly titrated up to 50 mg to 100 mg every 4 to 6 hours

-Maximum of 400 mg per day
+Maximum 400 mg per day

 Conditions treated by Toradol and Tramadol